 Why Implement a Ladder-Less Jobsite?

 Each year the construction industry has seen an uptick in job site fatalities since 2011.
-The leading factor attributing to these deaths are falls from height and struck by object.
+The leading factor attributing to these deaths are falls from height and struck by objects.
 Look at any general contractor, equipment rental company, or equipment manufacturer’s website and you will see SAFETY highlighted throughout their website; and how the company demonstrates a history of safety and safety culture.
-What are we seeing in real time?
+What are we seeing in real-time?